WHO IS THIS MAT IRVINE?

 I also did some work on the Robot Wars spin-off, TECHNO GAMES, mostly involving the rocketry sections - both conventional vertical and horizontal with rocket cars.

 Over the years, since around 1990, I've been the sole-operator of K-9, (as it appeared I was the one one who still knew how he worked?).
-Most recently this has mostly been involved with the new incarnation of Doctor Who, and it's spin-off series The Sarah-Jane Adventures.
-Very sadly the latter will now have to come to a halt with the untimely death of its star Elizabeth Sladen.
+This has included Queer as Folk, Pointless, The Weakest Link and The Lilly Savage Show (!).
+Most recently however this has mostly been involved with the new incarnation of Doctor Who, and it's spin-off series The Sarah-Jane Adventures.
+Very sadly the latter has come to a halt with the untimely death of its star Elizabeth Sladen.

 I currently still work freelance in the media industry on all aspects to do with programme making - producing; directing; writing; consultation; supplying space models as set decoration; the odd special effect and even odder occasional bit of presenting.
 There are a number of projects currently being worked upon and up-dates will hopefully appear here, if and when....